Events & Resources

 The entire project is anticipated to cost a total of approximately $72 million.

 The project team held multiple public meetings in September 2019 and landowner meetings in January 2020 to gather input and feedback.
-Feedback from residents and stakeholders was considered while finalizing the roadway design.
+Feedback from residents and stakeholders was consid-ered while finalizing the roadway design.
 The proposed design of the road includes safety improvements and brings the highway up to current design standards.
 The project team is also coordinating with local emergency services.

-This construction sequencing decision was determined by the SDDOT with input from a focus group made up of project stakeholders, including representatives of parents of Hill City students, school district representatives, business owners, South Dakota Department of Tourism, U.S. Forest Service, adjacent landowners and residents, local Chamber of Commerce representatives, local government and State representatives, and trails advocacy groups.
+This construction sequencing decision was determined by the SDDOT with input from a focus group made up of project stake-holders, including representatives of parents of Hill City students, school district representatives, business owners, South Dakota Department of Tourism, U.S. Forest Service, adjacent landowners and residents, local Chamber of Commerce representatives, local government and State representatives, and trails advocacy groups.

-Visit this website throughout the construction process.
+A project website is available and will be updated throughout the construction process.

-Free Text Alerts: Text "US385" to 605-566-4041
+Free Text Alerts: Text "US385" to

-Facebook: South Dakota Department of Transportation
+South Dakota Department of Transportation

-Twitter: @SouthDakotaDOT
+@SouthDakotaDOT